ktaylor63/southeast/site/content/lafayette/index.md

 ## Louisiana Endangered Species Act (ESA) project review and guidance for other federal trust resources

-[The application](/lafayette/project-review/) is designed to streamline the review of projects for potential effects to federally listed threatened and endangered species (T&E) and their critical habitat (CH).
+[The application](/lafayette/project-review/) is designed to streamline the review of projects for potential effects to federally listed threatened and endangered species (T&amp;E) and their critical habitat (CH).

 ### Emergency Consultations